Detection of the microquasar V404 Cygni at gamma-rays revisited: short flaring events in quiescence: Introduction

-This black hole binary belongs to the microquasar category \citep{mr99}, as jets associated with the black hole are believed to be present in its quiescence state (e.g., \citealt{gfh05,ran+16,plo+19}) and jet ejection was observed in the 2015 outburst (e.g., \citealt{wal+17,tet+17,tet+19}). \gr\ emission is theoretically expected to arise from microquasars (e.g., \citealt{aa99,gak02,rom+03}).
-Observationally the microquasars Cyg X-3 and Cyg X-1 were detected and well studied at $\gamma$-rays \citep{fer09,tav+09,sab+10,bod+13,mal+13,zan+16,zdz+17}.
-As for \tgt, \citet{loh+16} also reported possible detection of the source ($\sim 4.5\sigma$) in a 12-h time bin on 2015 Jun.
-26 during the second outburst, where the data were obtained with the Large Area Telescope (LAT) onboard the {\it Fermi Gamma-ray Space Telescope (Fermi)}.
-The detection was seemingly confirmed by the {\it AGILE} observation, as \citet{pia+17} reported their detection of the source near the same time in the energy range of 50--400\,MeV (although the detection significance was $\sim$4.3$\sigma$).
-In addition, very-high-energy \gr\ observations were also conducted by the MAGIC telescopes in 2015 Jun., but no detection was found in the energy range of 200--1250 GeV \citep{ahn+17}.
+Microquasars are theoretically expected to be \gr--emitters (e.g., \citealt{aa99,gak02,rom+03}).
+Observationally the microquasars Cyg X-3 and Cyg X-1 were detected and relatively well studied at $\gamma$-rays \citep{fer09,tav+09,sab+10,bod+13,mal+13,zan+16,zdz+17}.
+As for \tgt, during the second outburst, \citet{loh+16} reported the source detection ($\sim 4.5\sigma$) above 100 MeV in a 12-h time bin on 2015 Jun.
+26, with the data obtained with the Large Area Telescope (LAT) onboard the {\it Fermi Gamma-ray Space Telescope (Fermi)}.
+The detection was confirmed by the {\it AGILE} observation \citep{pia+17}, a $\sim$4.3$\sigma$ significance detection at nearly the same time in the energy range of 60--400\,MeV.
+Very-high-energy \gr\ observations were also conducted using the MAGIC telescopes in 2015 Jun., but the source was undetected in the 200--1250\,GeV energy range \citep{ahn+17}.

-Given that \fermi\ LAT has been collecting data for nearly 12 years and the database and source catalog were updated several times since the previous work by \citet{loh+16}, it is necessary to re-analyze the \gr\ data for \tgt\ for the purpose of confirming the previous detection results and searching for new detection.
-We thus conducted detailed analysis.
-Additional possible detection was found.
-In this paper, we report the results.
+Given that \fermi\ LAT has been collecting data for nearly 12 years, and that both the database and source catalog have been updated several times since the previous work by \citet{loh+16}, we reanalyzed the \gr\ data for \tgt, searching for new detection whilst re-examining previous detection results.
+From our detailed analyses, additional short-term flaring events, not in the outburst but in quiescence, were found.